Merge Mansion: Advertisements

-Merge Mansion's advertising campaigns have received notable attention on the internet from famous YouTube content creators, such as Danny Gonzalez and MatPat.
+Merge Mansions advertising campaigns have received notable attention on the internet from famous YouTube content creators, such as Danny Gonzalez and MatPat, among others.
 A series of live-action advertisements were created, hiring Kathy Bates as the actor for Grandma Ursula and Grace Rex as Maddie.
 Bates described the filming experience as "so much fun".
 In early 2023, Merge Mansion started sharing new advertisements, featuring actor Pedro Pascal.
 In the ad, Pascal plays detective Tim Rockford, who's trying to capture a mysterious grandmother who is insinuated to have committed a murderous crime.

 The advertisements were created in collaboration with W+K and were directed by Jim Jenkins.
 All advertising campaigns created have been posted to their YouTube channel, garnering more than 6 million views and 35,000 subscribers in total as of January 5, 2022.
 It is unknown where the ads were filmed, but the mobile game advertisements were set in Montgomery County in Maryland, USA.

 The advertising campaign for the game has not gone without criticism.
 Many have noted the similarities between the ads for the mobile game Lily's Garden and Merge Mansions ads.
 On top of this, some have criticised Merge Mansion by arguing that the gameplay is not fully true to the ads, and that gameplay is more akin to Candy Crush in its simplicity.

 Some have also noted Merge Mansions similarity to other mobile games, such as Whispers, Choices, Homescapes and Gardenscapes.
-Despite this criticism, Merge Mansions campaign is ongoing on most social media platforms including YouTube, TikTok and Instagram.
+Despite this criticism, Merge Mansions campaign was ongoing on most social media platforms as of 2022, including YouTube, TikTok and Instagram.

 In 2023, a series of advertisements created in collaboration with Reaktor featured Chilean actor Pedro Pascal to promote a new game update.
 In an interview, Pascal stated that filming the ads was a "real fantasy fulfilment, in terms of getting to immerse yourself into an experience, especially if you love mystery."